Agar1204/NutritionDaily/README.md

 # Personal Nutrition App

 A React-based nutrition tracking app for monitoring daily food intake and nutritional data.

-## What it does

 Users can create accounts and log in to track their daily food intake with nutrition data.
 They can search for foods from a comprehensive database, log them to their daily diary, and view calculated daily summary totals for calories, protein, carbs, and fats.
 The app provides a simple, clean interface for understanding your daily nutritional intake.